 If you have difficulty cutting down what you drink, talk to your doctor, midwife, pharmacist or other healthcare professional.
 Confidential help and support is available from local counselling services.
-Visit www.knowyourlimits.info for more information.
+Visit www.drugsandalcoholni.info for more information.

-You should talk to your midwife if you have any concerns you have about your drinking around the time of conception and early pregnancy.
-You can get more advice from www.knowyourlimits.info
+You should talk to your midwife if you have any concerns about your drinking around the time of conception and early pregnancy.
+You can get more advice from pha.site/alcohol-pregnancy can of extra strong lager: 4 units bottle of lager: 1.5 units pint of standard lager: 2.5 units pint of premium lager: 3 units small pub bottle of wine: 2.25 units